Back to Podcast Guides

 • Recheck the story after the state changes.

-Within NSM language, capacity means:
+Within Nervous System Mastery language, capacity means:

 • enough resource to notice what is happening;